This timeline overview contains important milestones in the School's history.

 Two additional floors are added, which include a large and beautiful dining hall, a recital hall, studios, and additional practice rooms.

-May — The board of trustees announces an $8.5 million expansion program which includes the purchasing of the Juilliard building on Claremont Avenue.
+May — The board of trustees announces an $8.5 million expansion program (later changed to $9.5 million) which includes the purchasing of the Juilliard building on Claremont Avenue.

 Children’s opera theater, under the guidance of Cynthia Auerbach, is established to present opera for children, sung by children.

-George Schick (pictured), noted opera conductor and music director of the Metropolitan Opera Studio, is appointed president and assumes office in the fall term, (president until 1976).
+George Schick, noted opera conductor and music director of the Metropolitan Opera Studio, is appointed president and assumes office in the fall term, (president until 1976).

-John C. Borden Auditorium dedication concert is held on January 31.
-School's new home on 120 Claremont.
+John C. Borden Auditorium dedication concert is held on January 31 at the School's new home on 120 Claremont.